pancongliang/openshift/installing/any-platform/offline/readme.md

 ### Login to OpenShift

-* Repeat the process for all worker nodes.
-Can login to OpenShift using the following command:
+* Can login to OpenShift using the following command:

   ```
   unset KUBECONFIG